bostoncleek/ROS-Turtlebot-Navigation/controller/README.md

 Boston Cleek

 # Overview
 This package contains an implementation of model predictive path integral control (MPPI) for a TurtleBot3.
+The average control update occurs at a rate of 50Hz.

 The controls are the left and right wheel velocities.
 The cost function used is that same as the LQR cost.
 Currently, `fake_diff_encoders` and `odometer` nodes are used to simulate the robot.

 # How to run
 The `nuturtle_robot` package is required for the waypoint following demo.
 It contains the `mppi_waypoints` node.
 You can set the waypoints in `real_waypoints.yaml` in the `nuturtle_robot` package.